the larger world.

 “Devika”

-— A defense lawyer with a love for the theater.
-She’s maybe the most “normal” one.
-She brings big sister energy to the group.
+— A defense lawyer with roots in the Jaipur region.
+She loves the theater.
+She’s maybe the most “normal” one, bringing big sister energy.
 She’d like to hold importance.

 “Mei Ling”

-— A pediatric nurse who used to practice ballet.
-She’s a little dorky but has some spunk to her.
-She brings some sweetness.
+— A pediatric nurse with roots in the Chengdu region.
+She used to practice ballet.
+She’s a little dorky, bringing sweetness, but has some spunk to her.
 She’d like to be liked.

-— A vegetable farmer who likes to write and paint.
-She has a cool manner but still likes to get down.
-She brings stature.
+— A vegetable farmer with roots in the Lyon and Lubumbashi regions.
+She likes to write and paint.
+She’s cool but still likes to get down.
 She’d like control of things.

 “Valya”

-— An electrical engineer who draws her own, secret comic.
-She’s a little strange, or maybe it’s just her candor.
-She’d like to know why (a lot).
+— An electrical engineer with roots in the Yekaterinburg region.
+She draws her own comic.
+She’s a little strange, or maybe, just candid.
+She’d like to know the reason.

 “Al-Haj”

-— A garbageman with a passion for photography.
-He’s streetwise and lively.
-He makes others laugh but often by accident.
+— A binman with roots in the Alexandria region.
+He has a passion for photography.
+He’s streetwise and lively (and funny by accident).
 He’d like to have his place.

 “Dwi”

-— A high school teacher who can make anything by hand.
-He’s easygoing and maybe a little aloof.
-He brings grace.
+— A high school teacher with roots in the Bandung region.
+He can make almost anything by hand.
+He’s easygoing, bringing some grace.
 He’d like things to be straight.

 “Gustavo”

-— A roofer and builder who used to play guitar in a band.
+— A roofer and builder with roots in the Puebla and DC regions.
+He used to play guitar in a band.
 He’s sort of a brute but with some sincerity.
-He can bring the bash.
 He’d like a little attention.

 “Jonathan”

-— A police officer who mans a few instruments in a local orchestra.
-He’s smooth but still with bite.
-He brings sun.
+— A police officer with roots in the Abuja region.
+He plays in a local orchestra.
+He’s smooth, bringing sunniness, but still with bite.
 He’d like to know what you’re about.

 The locals.